K-Baksh/odin-recipes/README.md

 # odin-recipes

-A simple recipe website which showcased the use of lists, links and images
+A simple recipe website which showcases the use of lists, links and images